Biodegradable Urns vs Traditional Urns: What Families Need to Know Before Choosing

 For families who care about sustainability, biodegradable urns align with eco-conscious values.

 Choosing a biodegradable urn is a small but meaningful way to honor someone who valued nature, sustainability, or simplicity.
+Our cremation vs burial guide explores these environmental considerations in greater depth.

 Cruise Ship Requirements

-If you're planning to scatter ashes from a cruise ship, biodegradable urns aren't just preferred—they're often required.
+If you're planning to scatter ashes from a cruise ship, biodegradable urns aren't just preferred — they're often required.

 At Pachamama, every urn includes a Certificate of Biodegradability that meets cruise line requirements.
 This document confirms the urn is safe for ocean burial and won't harm marine life.

-Cruise lines that allow biodegradable urns include: Carnival, Royal Caribbean, Norwegian, Princess, Celebrity, Holland America, and most others.
+Cruise lines that allow biodegradable urns include Carnival, Royal Caribbean, Norwegian, Princess, Celebrity, Holland America, and most others.

 Legal Considerations